Does the NEU advise members to accept the Covid-19 vaccination?

 Can my employer insist that I am vaccinated against Covid-19 when my turn comes?

 Employers have a duty under the Health and Safety at Work etc Act 1974 to protect the health and safety of their employees, so far as is reasonably practicable.
 Employees also have duties under health and safety law to take reasonable care for their own health and safety and that of others who may be affected by their acts or omissions at work.
 Those who cannot receive the vaccine for medical reasons are entitled to expect their employer to maintain as safe a working environment as possible

-So, employers may seek to argue that in order to fulfil these legal duties, as well as to prevent continuing disruption to education, employees need to accept the offer of vaccination when it is made, unless there are medical contraindications.
+So, although vaccination remains voluntary, employers may seek to argue that in order to fulfil these legal duties, as well as to prevent continuing disruption to education, employees are strongly recommended to accept the offer of vaccination, unless there are medical contraindications.
 It would be unreasonable for any employer to seek to insist that someone unable to receive the vaccine for medical reasons should be vaccinated, against medical advice.

 Can an employer discipline an employee for refusing to be vaccinated?

 It is arguable that if an employer requests that employees accept the vaccine, a refusal to do so could be deemed to be a refusal to follow a reasonable management instruction, with refusal not supported by a genuine or non-discriminatory reason, which could leave an individual open to disciplinary action.